 Sea glass collectors have named this color seafoam green for many years.
-It is frosty, seafoamy and beautiful like the ocean.
-We have traveled to the ends of the earth and extensively along the shores of the Pacific Ocean.
-It is along those shores that we have discovered pieces that have been tumbled smooth in the elements for decades.
+It is frosty, seafoamy and often beautifully reminds us of the hues of the oceans.
+We've also heard it named celery green, mint green and other yummy flavors.
+We have traveled to the ends of the earth and extensively along the shores of the Pacific Ocean in particular.
+It is along those shores that we have discovered many of the soft green hued bottle pieces that have been tumbled smooth in the elements for decades.

 By 1916, the famous contour bottle or "hobble skirt" bottle was being manufactured.
+This bottle was also nick named a "Mae West" bottle because of its shapely figure.
 And by the 1920's six packs were being marketed.
 The beautiful, voluptuous and fairly thick Coke glass bottle became well recognized.

-Where does sea glass come in?
+This is where historic sea glass comes in.
 To the sea glass collector, a thick, well frosted sea glass nugget in seafoam green is a treasure.
 The pieces are becoming more and more difficult to find.
 Why?
 Because it's been decades since humans have tossed refuse into shoreline landfills.
 The historic Coke bottle and it's frosty, bulbous remnants are a relic now from decades past.